terracenter/gentoo_install/README.md

 ### Timezone

 Set our time zone.
-We can use the tool `tzselect` to interactibely select our country and will tell us what the value of `/etc/timezone` file should be.
+We can use the tool `tzselect` to interactively select our country, and it will tell us what the value of `/etc/timezone` file should be.

 ```shell
 tzselect
 ```

-Take last line from the output and add it to the timezone file like:
+Take the last line from the output and add it to the timezone file like:

 ```shell
 ln -sf /usr/share/zoneinfo/Europe/Berlin /etc/localtime